LovelandPolitics.com

 The reason many in Loveland don’t understand the full extent of the public subsidies McWhinney has

 received is the result of misinformation like that contained in the note above.
-By telling consumers the money
+By telling consumers the

-reserved for public entities.
+normally reserved for public entities.

-What the note fails to disclose is the high cost of financing “improvements” like the monument signs seen all
+What the note fails to disclose is the high cost of financing “improvements” like the monument signs seen

-pay for these improvements out of their own pocket.
+owners who must pay for these improvements out of their own pocket.

 Attached is a draft